Want to Improve Your Child's Geography Skills?

 Now pour water into the dish to represent oceans, lakes, rivers, etc. Make a paper and toothpick flag and plant it where you live on the map.
 This activity can be repeated using countries other than your own.

-Download your free copy of the Atlas Mission and let your child play with this award-winning educational game.
+Enroll your child for the Atlas Mission and let your child play with this award-winning educational program.
 Your child will become better at geography without even realizing it!

 Purchase a globe and show your child where she lives on Earth.
 Point out the north and south poles.
 Draw a compass rose (that little design that shows north, south, east, and west on maps) on the neighborhood map that you made for activity number 1.

 If the dog ate your neighborhood map, just draw a compass rose on a blank sheet of paper.

 Buy a compass.
 Demonstrate how the compass works, explaining that the needle always points toward north for some reason having to do with magnets.
 (Actually, you have no idea how it works.
 Your child will explain it to you when she gets to first grade.)

 Cut out the letters N, S, E, and W using poster board, or buy them online or at teacher supply stores.
 They can be any size — the bigger the better if you want to cover up those nasty fingerprints and jelly stains stuck to your child’s bedroom walls.